 Figure 9-xx-M—Recommendation Periods Information field format

 The Recommendation Start Time field contains a positive unsigned integer corresponding to the TSF value of the AP advertising this element indicating the start time of the first service period (SP) in the series of SPs described by this Extended Channel Usage element.
-The lowest bit of the Recommendation Start Time field is set to bit 10 of the corresponding TSF value of the advertising AP.
+The lowest bit of the Recommendation Start Time field is set to bit 10 of the corresponding TSF value of the advertising AP (i.e., the field represents bits 10 through 25 of the TSF).

 The Recommendation SP Duration field indicates the duration of time, in units of TU, during which the channel recommendation advertised by this channel usage parameter set applies.